I am a commissioned miniature painter, and of the many questions that I get asked, the answer to the following question gets the most raised eyebrows:

 Fair warning, the bristles may curl a bit on the tips, but it’s manageable with The Master’s Brush Cleaner and Preserver.

-My real-world testing has been over the course of at least 18 months and I’ve painted hundreds of models with this brush.
+My real-world testing has been over the course more than a year.
+I’ve painted hundreds of models with this brush.

 Hundreds of models.